 Select its Location.

-Set its Name, Floor, under Area, set its size, and under Target, set the targeted revenue for the resources on the floor.
+Set its name, floor, size, and the targeted revenue for the resources on the floor.

 Click Upload and select the image file representing the floor plan.

-Set the Is Open checkbox to the current state of the floor.
-You can keep this option de-selected while configuring the floor plan and only mark the floor open when it's ready for business.
+Set the Is Open checkbox to the floor's current state.
+You can keep this option de-selected while configuring the floor plan and mark the floor open only when it's ready for business.

 Click Add.